-Level A state in a programme for which courses are designed (at UWI it is denoted by the first digit in a course code).
+Full-Time (F/T) A full-time student will normally be expected to register for a minimum of 13 credits of in a course code).
 For example, AGRI 2001 is a Level II course whereas AGRI 3001 is a Level III course.